Nobody wants to get bitten by a dog.

 - This gets the fight-or-flight reflex kicking in, placing the dogs on high alert.

 So when we hug a dog and hold them tight, the pressure against their body can send the wrong message.
-In some cases, instead of reassuring the dog, it’s like hanging out a flashing neon light that screams, “DANGER!”
+Instead of reassuring the dog, it’s like hanging out a flashing neon light that screams DANGER!

 This presses a lot of buttons for me as a veterinarian.

-Instead, it’s better to reassure your dog by doing the following:
+Instead, reassure your dog by doing the following:

 - Calm yourself with some deep breathing and acting normal.